allprogrammers/unit7-8/README.md

 Describe any challenges encountered while doing the work

-WPDistillery is was very slow so changing versions required a lot of time.
+WPDistillery was very slow so changing versions required a lot of time.
-Some of the vulnerabilities were mislabeled in the wpscan results like vulnerability 3 it was difficult to decide what exploits to actually try and were good enough for the assignment.
+- Some of the vulnerabilities were mislabeled in the wpscan results like vulnerability 3
+- It was difficult to decide what exploits to actually try and were good enough for the assignment.
-WPDistillery didn't work with versions less then 3.7 so for the last vulnerability I had to first make my own webserver with mysql and php but it turned out wordpress 3 wouldn't run in php7 so I had to download xampp stack from 2011 and run wordpress on it.
+- WPDistillery didn't work with versions less then 3.7 so for the last vulnerability I had to first make my own webserver with mysql and php but it turned out wordpress 3 wouldn't run in php7 so I had to download xampp stack from 2011 and run wordpress on it.

 ## License